charlesvngo/scheduler/README.md

 ## Setup

+To install locally, both the scheduler-api and the client will need to be downloaded.
-Download the server at https://github.com/charlesvngo/scheduler-api and follow the install instructions there.
+Download the server at https://github.com/charlesvngo/scheduler-api and follow the install instructions to setup the database.
-Install dependencies with `npm install`.
+Download the client and install dependencies with `npm install`.

 Create a .env.development file in the root directory containing the following:
 ```sh